jFransham/gumdrop/README.md

 containing an `index.html` file containing the value if it is a `String`, or the result of recursively converting the value to a folder tree if it is a `Hash`.

+If you want to define a file, prepend `$` to its name.
+So if you want to output a dynamically-generated css file called `site.css`, have a node with the key `$site.css`.
+Behaviour is undefined if you have this style of key with a `Hash` value.

 ## Additional

 Additionally, you can register helpers for the handlebars templates by defining